-Background: Treatments of patients with relapsed or refractory multiple myeloma (r/r MM) remains a challenge and there is no molecular-informed personalized therapies available in this context.
-Cytogenetics and next-generation sequencing (NGS) panels can rapidly identify recurrent molecular abnormalities, thus helping to orient patients (pts) in appropriate targeted therapies or clinical trials.
+Background: Patients with relapsed or refractory diffuse large B cell lymphoma (r/r DLBCL) often do poorly with conventional salvage regimens of chemotherapy.
+Next-generation sequencing (NGS) panels can rapidly identify recurrent molecular abnormalities, thus helping to orient patients (pts) in appropriate targeted therapies or clinical trials.
 We aimed to evaluate whether selecting pts through tumor genotyping is associated with a better outcome.

 Asterisk with author names denotes non-ASH members.